pococms/website/docs/front-matter.md

 Defines a [theme](glossary.html#theme) to be used as the default for all pages in the site.
 It's also called the *global theme* informally.
-It is optional.
+It is optional but can only appear on the [home page](#home-page).
 The global theme can be overridden on a per-page basis using [pagetheme](#pagetheme).

 ```